 The nervous system is the organized structure of nerve endings and cells called neurons.
-It runs throughout the body, and it's why we feel and respond to our circumstances, environment and life events the way we do.
-Anatomists classify the system structurally.
+It runs throughout the body.
+The nervous system function is why we feel and respond to our circumstances, environment and life events the way we do.
+The classification of the nervous system revolves around its structure.
 It is organized and labeled as a bodily whole divided into two classified systems, one at the center of the system and the other making up its peripheral edges.

 Central Nervous System

 The core of the nervous system's structure is the brain and spinal cord, also called the CNS or Central Nervous System.
 It houses the "response center" for the body, the part of us that reacts to stimuli such as cold, warmth, sweetness and pain, and gives responses to such stimuli.
 The brain itself is a nerve center, containing its own nerve system -- among others, the optic and olfactory nerves for sight and smell -- but it also receives input from the spinal cord and the "other half" of the system, the Peripheral Nervous System, PNS.

 The Peripheral Nervous System is a collection of organic ganglia -- biological tissue masses -- that sends messages to and from the brain and give responses to stimuli.
 Spread throughout the body from the CNS, the PNS is a network of neurons that are classified by the function they provide.
 Sensory neurons send out information about a stimulus to the CNS.
 Motor neurons take action through muscles and glands.
 Imagine a parcel delivery service that both sends and receives packages constantly and instantaneously, and you have a picture of the nervous system's mode of operation.

 Sciencing Video Vault